 In this course, you can expect to learn:

-- Special things to consider when introducing a child/adolescent to your home
+Special factors to consider when introducing a child or youth to your home

 A special note from FosterClub: